lastnitescurry/dctm-vagrant-puppet/README.md

 #Introduction

-+ Multiple Documentum Content Server environment split across 3 servers built with vagrant, hosted in Oracle Virtual Box and provisioned with puppet
+Documentum development environment with separate servers for database, application server and content servers.
+Vagrant controls Oracle Virtual Box and provisioned is done with Puppet

 ## Provisioned Application URLS